Growing as a Disciple & Becoming a Member

 Becoming a Member

-We welcome you into the community of Saint Mark’s and are delighted that you’re interested in deepening your relationship with Jesus!
-Please know that our desire is to support and guide you on your pathway of faith, which can lead to membership, but membership is not the main goal.
-The main goal for each of us is to grow as a disciple of Jesus.
+We welcome you to Saint Mark’s Episcopal Cathedral and are delighted that you are interested in deepening, or beginning, your relationship with Jesus.
+It is our desire to support you and guide you on your pathway of faith, which can lead to membership, confirmation, reception or baptism for adults.

 praystudyserve